 + PRO: Pubs, pubs and more pubs

 Ireland doesn’t mess around when it comes to its pubs.
 Take a walk through any city here, and there will be more pubs per square foot than anything else.
-Whether you are searching for a small, quiet pub with a handful of patrons or a full-on standing-room-only, shout-over-the-noise pub, Ireland has it.
+Whether you are searching for a small, quiet pub with a handful of patrons or a full-on standing-room-only, shout-over-the-noise pub, Ireland has it all.

 - CON: Not much of a social scene without alcohol

 The lifestyle in Ireland has incorporated alcohol into its very core.
 This is great for those who enjoy a drink, but if not, there’s not really much to accommodate.
-There are, of course, sights to see and things to do all over the country that don’t involve alcohol, and Ireland is famous for its theatres, music, sites and people.
+There are, of course, sights to see and things to do all over the country that don’t involve alcohol, and Ireland is famous for its theatres, music, sites, and people.
 But ultimately, the pub is the number one destination for many locals and newcomers alike.

 Getting around in Ireland